9 Best OKR Software for KPI Tracking (2026)

 1. OKRs Tool

-Best for real-time KPI tracking tied directly to execution in growing teams
+Best for real-time KPI tracking tied directly to execution in growing teams.

 Track KPIs in OKRs Tool

+OKRs Tool is designed to keep KPIs close to the work for growth-stage teams in SaaS, fintech, logistics, manufacturing, and B2B services.
 KPI tracking is intentionally focused on core workflows: organization-level KPIs with clear ownership, simple updates, visible targets, and direct links to OKRs.
-Leadership can see what’s moving and what’s not - mid-quarter, not after the fact.
+Leadership can see what's moving and what's not — mid-quarter, not after the fact.

-What you’ll like
+What you'll like What you might not like

-• KPIs tied directly to Key Results, not status notes
+KPIs tied directly to Key Results, not status notes Not a BI tool for complex data modeling

-• Single-owner KPIs with clear targets and on-track / at-risk / off-track status
+Single-owner KPIs with on-track / at-risk / off-track status Relies on integrations for advanced analytics

 Pricing: Flat team pricing.
 No per-user fees.
 Free for 1–5 users.